HaydenMacDonald/HaydenMacDonald/README.md

 🔭 I’m currently working at an unlaunched start-up!
 🌱 I’m currently learning JavaScript, Python, AWS, and all things analytics
 😄 Pronouns: he/him
-💌 How to reach me: hmd[at]needleinthehay.ca
+💌 How to reach me: hmd@needleinthehay.ca

 ### 💻 Open Source Stats